google-deepmind/lab/game_scripts/levels/contributed/dmlab30/README.md

 DMLab-30 is a set of environments designed for DeepMind Lab.
 These environments enable a researcher to develop agents for a large spectrum of interesting tasks either individually or in a multi-task setting.
-We have released 28 levels.
-Two remaining levels will be added soon.

 1.  [`rooms_collect_good_objects_{test,train}`](#collect-good-objects)
 1.  [`rooms_exploit_deferred_effects_{test,train}`](#exploit-deferred-effects)